biHealthyLab/lab-www/src/events/CRM-meeting.md

 link: https://www.crmath.ca/en/activities/#/type/activity/id/3888
 ---

-**This is two-week scientific meeting organized by the bHealthyAge Lab and the CRM (Centre de Recherches Mathématiques).
+**This is a two-week scientific meeting organized by the bHealthyAge Lab and the CRM (Centre de Recherches Mathématiques).
 All the presentations will take place at CRM (Université de Montréal).**

 ### Overview